The new Google disavow tool has officially been released to all webmasters around the world allowing them to disavow links at will.

 I doubt it.

-They would have to spend all day every day going through the links and by the time they’ve done that….
+They would have to spend all day every day going through them to disavow links and by the time they’ve done that….
 I’ve built a million more while I was asleep.

 So what is the point?